IOCreations/Rhapsody/README.md

 # Stable/Master Branch
 All documentation is in the Wiki. **All pull requests to this branch will be denied.
-Push to raw.**
+Send a pull request to raw.**